nagyistge/percona-agent/README.md

 This is percona-agent for [Percona Cloud Tools](https://cloud.percona.com).
 It's a real-time client-side agent written in [Go](http://golang.org/) which implements the various servcies provided by Percona Cloud Tools (PCT).
 You need a PCT account to install and use the agent.
 [Sign up for free](https://cloud.percona.com/signup)!

-One Line Install
+Quick Install
 -------------

 1. [Get your api-key](https://cloud.percona.com/api-key)
 2. Run in terminal:
    `curl -s https://cloud.percona.com/get | sudo bash /dev/stdin -api-key your-api-key-here`

-More about *One Line Install* and other installation options can be found in our [Installation Guide](INSTALL.md)
+More about *Quick Install* and other installation options can be found in our [Installation Guide](INSTALL.md)

 Updating the Agent
 ------------------

-Just use the same command as for `One Line Install` when new version is available, so:
+Just use the same command as for `Quick Install` when new version is available, so:

 1. [Get your api-key](https://cloud.percona.com/api-key)
 2. Run in terminal: